kamon/github-cheat-sheet/README.fr.md

 ![Compare branches merged in to `1.x-master` in jquery/jquery repo - https://github.com/jquery/jquery/branches/1.x-master?merged=1](http://i.imgur.com/KmYyCVh.png)

-This view allows you to delete branches easily from the page, without using the command-line.
+This view allows you to delete branches easily from the page, without using the commande-line.

 ### Comparing Branches
 To use GitHub to compare branches, change the URL to look like this: